 K-6 Teaching Certification

-Successful completion of the major meets all requirements of the Maine State K-6 Teacher Certification Program.
+Successful completion of the degree program meets all requirements of the Maine State K-6 Teacher Certification Program.

 We offer qualified students the option of participating in our Honors Program and graduating with Honors.
 This includes significant research, scholarship, or creative activity under the direction of a faculty member.
 You should consult with your major advisor or academic director for specific criteria and requirements.